Top 10 Advantages of ADHD in a High Tech Career

 9. Great in a Crisis.

 High energy intense situation?
 Lots of chaos and change?
 Sign me up; I thrive on stimulation, change and chaos.
 We can create order from chaos effortlessly.
-We can also create such an environment as well if needed.
+We can also create chaos as well if needed.

 10. Risk Taker.